 We’re pleased that the Government have listened to feedback they received during their consultation earlier in the year and allowed a decent lead time for the Private sector to implement this significant change.

 It also allows further time for stakeholders to help shape the rules into something more appropriate and fair for contractors than the changes we saw in the Public sector.
 A further consultation is expected in the next few months to help shape the precise changes.

-The key change taking place after 6 April 2020 is a shift in the responsibility for determining employment status for limited company contractors.
+The key change taking place in April 2021 is a shift in the responsibility for determining employment status for limited company contractors.
 But what does it mean for contractors?
 Well, the key implications are likely to be:

 - It will no longer be the responsibility of the director of the PSC to determine their IR35 status.
 This will become the responsibility of the end hirer (client), but only where the end hirer is a large or medium sized business (this is yet to be defined).

 - The actual method by which status is assessed is not changing, so if a contractor is legitimately outside IR35 today, they should continue to be outside IR35 post April 2021.

 - The end hirer will need to exercise “reasonable care” when determining the IR35 position of any contractors engaged via a PSC; so it’s clear that blanket bans on the use of PSCs or blanket IR35 assessments should be avoided and that professional advice would be recommended.